mtlynch/mediagoblin/mediagoblin/plugins/openid/README.rst

 .. _openid-chapter:

 ===================
- openid plugin
+ OpenID plugin
 ===================

-The openid plugin allows user to login to your GNU Mediagoblin instance using their openid url.
+The OpenID plugin allows user to login to your GNU MediaGoblin instance using their OpenID URL.

 This plugin can be enabled alongside :ref:`basic_auth-chapter` and :ref:`persona-chapter`.

 .. note::
-    When :ref:`basic_auth-chapter` is enabled alongside this openid plugin, and a user creates an account using their openid.
+    When :ref:`basic_auth-chapter` is enabled alongside this OpenID plugin, and a user creates an account using their OpenID.
 If they would like to add a password to their account, they can use the forgot password feature to do so.

-Set up the openid plugin
+Set up the OpenID plugin
 ============================

 1. Install the ``python-openid`` package.